konrad1254/ocean_protocol_data_bounty/README.md

 Hi everyone :)

-please see the report.ppt, my submission to the data bounty program.
+Please see the report.ppt, my submission to the data bounty program.

-please let me know in case of questions.
+Based on exploratory analysis that shows strong variability across states and years in crop yields, I propose an implementation of a scalable, inexpensive and proven deep learning algo that brings a plethora of benefits.